googleapis/google-cloud-cpp/INSTALL.md

 ldconfig
 ```

+#### google-cloud-cpp

-**google-cloud-cpp**: we then can compile and install note that we use
+We can now compile and install `google-cloud-cpp`.
+Note that we use `pkg-config`
-`pkg-config` to discover the options for gRPC and protobuf:
+to discover the options for gRPC and protobuf:

 ```bash
 cd $HOME/google-cloud-cpp # or wherever you have extracted google-cloud-cpp